Skip to content

 Maths between goats

-"And what about nitrogen emissions?"
+"And what about the male lambs?"

 Seeing, smelling and feeling